are you in?

 You can use these as your basic building blocks and expand beneath them to dig deeper into each topic.

-This course outline is also where you start to develop your system or framework for success.
+This course outline is also where you start to develop your framework for success.
 The best eLearning courses follow a system or conceptual framework that helps learners see where they’re going and is easy to follow.
-At each level, the system contains more information about the topic at hand.
+At each level, the framework contains more information about the topic at hand.

 An example of this is as follows:

 - Lesson 1: How to choose the right marketing strategy for your business.